Blaxland, New South Wales

 Blaxland is a town in the Blue Mountains of New South Wales, Australia.
 Blaxland is located 65 kilometres west of Sydney in the local government area of the City of Blue Mountains.
 It is at an altitude of 234 metres and borders the townships of Glenbrook, Mount Riverview and Warrimoo.
+As of the 2021 Census it has a population of 7,434.

 History

 Blaxland is named for Gregory Blaxland who along with William Lawson and William Wentworth, led the exploration that discovered a route over the Blue Mountains in 1813.
 Prior to 1879 the area was known as Wascoe.

 The Pilgrim Inn was built c.
 1825.
 It was a significant element in the area for some time, but eventually decayed.
 The remains, which are now adjacent to McDonald's, are heritage-listed.

 The Rev. Joshua Hargrave became a major presence in the area in the early 20th. century, and a significant force in the growth of Blaxland as a village, especially South Blaxland.
 He built the first church in the area and, with his family and the Calver family, is associated with four homes that still survive: Tanfield in Hope Street, Menahne in Hope Street, Rosedale in View Street and Nardi in View Street.
 The homes are all heritage-listed.